SouzaJandison/SouzaJandison/README.md

 My name is Jandison Barbosa 👦🏼‍🇧🇷

-💻 I'm a backend developer.
+💻 I'm a fullstack developer.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-🚀 Skills: **JavaScript, Node.js, HTML5, CSS3, SQL e NoSQL.**
+🚀 Skills: **JavaScript, TypeScript, Node.js, React, SQL e NoSQL.**

 Reach me out 👇🏼